-Every day people are bombarded with notifications.
+Every day, people are bombarded with notifications.
 Click this, press that, beeps, alarms, dings, the list goes on and on.
 Sometimes you have to wonder how anybody gets anything done.

 When you do something repeatedly, it becomes rote to the point that you don’t even pay attention to it anymore.
 Think of how many times you’ve heard someone refer to doing something “without thinking.”
 And every cybercriminal knows that anytime people are distracted or overwhelmed, it’s an opportunity.
 Actions you take automatically without any conscious emotion or deliberation are easy to exploit.

 Multi-factor authentication (MFA) is widely regarded as a critical step toward improving security.
-Instead of only requiring a username and password to access a resource, MFA adds another “factor” to identify who you are such as push-to-approve, one-time password (OTP), biometrics, or a hardware token.
+Instead of only requiring a username and password to access a resource, MFA adds another “factor” to identify who you are such as passkeys, push-to-approve, one-time password (OTP), biometrics, or a hardware token.
 MFA improves security because even if one credential is compromised, in theory, any unauthorized user wouldn’t be able to meet the second authentication requirement.

 The problem with MFA is that it can be annoying.
 Like every other type of notification, if you get a lot of MFA notifications, you may not pay as close attention as you should.
 And that’s what threat actors are counting on.
 They’re hoping that by eroding your users’ attention, those distracted users will give them the MFA credentials they need to authenticate into a secured environment.
 This tactic is referred to as “MFA fatigue,” and it’s been receiving more notice because of high-profile breaches against companies like Uber, Cisco, Twitter, Robinhood, Okta, and Office 365 users.

 MFA fatigue is a type of phishing attack.
-In the MITRE ATT&CK framework, it’s defined it as a way to “bypass multi-factor authentication (MFA) mechanisms and gain access to accounts by generating MFA requests sent to users.”
+In the MITRE ATT&CK framework, it’s defined as a way to “bypass multi-factor authentication (MFA) mechanisms and gain access to accounts by generating MFA requests sent to users.”

 The way the attack works is that a hacker gets access to a username and password of an employee, which is then used to attempt a login.
-That triggers a multi-factor push notification, which tend to be the most vulnerable to MFA fatigue.
+That triggers a multi-factor push notification, which tends to be the most vulnerable to MFA fatigue.
 Often the notification is a new window or pop-up box that appears on a smartphone, which asks the employee to approve or deny the request.
 These “Is this really you?” screens are so common that often people just click to make it go away, so they can get on with their day.

 Threat actors will imitate those rote confirmations a few times, hoping to catch the user in a moment of inattention.
 If a few requests don’t work, hackers will up the ante.
 Sometimes they flood the user’s authentication program with multiple notifications, effectively spamming the person’s phone.
 And if that doesn’t work, they may use other social engineering tactics like calling or sending texts posing as IT staff or some other authority to convince the user to accept the MFA notification.